bitovi/apple-icloud-medic/docs/guides/medic-exchange.md

 #### Tagging

-Once the pack's PR has been merged into master, create a tag for the version that was just merged into master.
+**After** the pack's PR has been merged into master, create a tag for the version that was just merged into master.

 For example, if the `pack.yaml` in `master` now shows:
 ```